Day 1 – Esposende – small fishing city in the Northern Coast Natural Park

 Begin your day with the transfer from Porto Airport to Esposende.
-Located at the mouth of the Cavado River, facing the Atlantic Ocean, this city upholds its ancient traditions in a picturesque fishing port from which small colourful fishing boats set off daily to supply the market and restaurants with fresh catches of fish and shellfish.
+Located at the mouth of the Cavado river, facing the Atlantic Ocean, this city upholds its ancient traditions in a picturesque fishing port from which small colourful fishing boats set off daily to supply the market and restaurants with fresh catches of fish and shellfish.
 Located within the Northern Coast Natural Park, Esposende is a space of beautiful landscapes and an environmental haven for a great variety of native animal and plant species.
-It is a welcoming area along 18 Kms of sandy beaches, many of whose clear waters have been rewarded with blue European Union flags of approval.
+It is a welcoming area along 18 km of sandy beaches, many of whose clear waters have been rewarded with blue European Union flags of approval.
 Take a while to stroll along the riverside and cross the walkway over the dunes while you appreciate the view to the sea and wildlife.

 Day 2 – Amorosa and Chafé – two delightful worlds: beaches and vineyards

 On this first full day of your tour, your itinerary will take you from the beaches along the sea, inland along a river to the Vinho Verde vineyards, the best of both worlds.
 Starting from the tall lighthouse, say goodbye to Esposende as you follow the path that meanders between the dunes and pine trees.
 Walk along the wooden walkways built to protect the sand dunes and the wild grasses that grow there, keeping the fields and the sea in the background.
 After arriving at Belinho beach, you will find an observation tower where you can indulge in a spot of birdwatching.
 Look out for typical species such as grey heron, the little tern, the mallard duck, and the herring gull, among others.
 Take the trail inland along the Neiva river.
 This evening, you will stay on a rural family house, where you can relax in the gardens or by the swimming pool.
 Enjoy tasting the crisp white, organic Vinho Verde wine that is produced by this family.